 Nasdaq listing rules include certain accommodations in the corporate governance requirements that allow foreign private issuers, such as us, to follow "home country" corporate governance practices in lieu of the otherwise applicable corporate governance standards of Nasdaq.
-The application of such exceptions requires that we disclose each non-compliance with listing rules that we do not follow and describe the Irish corporate governance requirements we do follow in lieu of the relevant Nasdaq corporate governance standard.
+The application of such exceptions requires that we disclose each non-compliance with listing rules that we do not follow and describe the Irish corporate governance practices we do follow in lieu of the relevant Nasdaq corporate governance standard.
 When our ordinary shares are listed on Nasdaq, we intend to continue to follow Irish corporate governance practices in lieu of the corporate governance requirements of Nasdaq in respect of the following:

-- the majority independent director requirement under Nasdaq listing rules; - the requirement under Nasdaq listing rules that a compensation committee composed solely of independent directors governed by a compensation committee charter oversee executive compensation: - the requirement under Nasdaq listing rules that director nominees be selected or recommended for selection by either a majority of the independent directors or a nominations committee composed solely of independent directors; - the requirement under Nasdaq listing rules that a quorum must consist of at least 331⁄2 percent of the outstanding shares of a listed company's common voting stock; and - the requirement under Nasdaq listing rules that the independent directors have regularly scheduled meetings with only the independent directors present.
+- the majority independent director requirement under Nasdaq listing rules; - the requirement under Nasdaq listing rules that a compensation committee composed solely of independent directors governed by a compensation committee charter oversee executive compensation; - the requirement under Nasdaq listing rules that director nominees be selected or recommended for selection by either a majority of the independent directors or a nominations committee composed solely of independent directors; and - the requirement under Nasdaq listing rules that the independent directors have regularly scheduled meetings with only the independent directors present.